Diligence International LLC

 We will only retain Your Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-- Where the Company acts as Data Controller and Your Data is collected via the website (where you do not become our client), we will keep Your Data for a period of 6 months only.
+Where we collect Your Data via the website (where you do not become our client), we will keep Your Data for a period of 6 months.
+We will take all reasonable steps to destroy or erase Your Data after this period.

 In certain circumstances, you have the following rights under data protection laws in relation to Your Data.
 You have the right to: